AI Behavioral Science: Human-AI interaction

 \subsection{AI's Economic Impact}

 Next, let us discuss the science of how AI will change societies.
 The acceleration in AI’s emergence gives rise to a need for (new) economic insights on how AI will transform the global and local economies.
 As mentioned above, AI’s capabilities lead many to predict that they will surpass humans at any purely cognitive task in the near future, with the remainder of tasks eventually to follow.
-Forms of AI have already displaced labor in many arenas, from accountants to travel agents.
+Forms of AI have already displaced labor in a variety of arenas \citep{brynjolfsson2025canaries}, from accountants to travel agents.
 It has dramatically altered the retail shopping industry and is poised to do the same in the driving/transportation industry.
 It shows promise in new areas, for instance, dramatically outperforming analysts in picking stock portfolios \citep{dehaan2025shadow}.
-This does not necessarily mean that AI will replace humans in all economic activities, but it does suggest the potential for large declines in the relative importance of human labor in production and across much wider parts of the economy than previous technological transformations.
+This does not necessarily mean that AI will replace humans in all economic activities especially given sociological barriers to adoption\citep{Almog2025}, but it does suggest the potential for large declines in the relative importance of human labor in production of goods and information and across much wider parts of the economy than previous technological transformations \citep{idetalamas2025,acemoglu2026ai}.

 At least for the medium term, the economic concept of {\sl comparative advantage} provides many insights.
 Even if one mode of production (non-human) has an absolute advantage on all or most tasks, as long as it is not free, prices and wages adjust so that the less-productive mode (human labor) is still used where it has the best relative advantage.
 Tasks that are least amenable to the list of AI capabilities above, for instance, are those that are constantly changing and presenting new challenges, require dexterity, etc. These face the least pressure for displacement.
 For instance, it could be that doctors, whose main task is providing diagnoses from a list of symptoms and prescribing treatments, are displaced in greater numbers than nurse practitioners, who have many tasks that require human dexterity (for instance, inserting a needle into a vein or helping an injured patient shower).